-Phuket was our first, and my favorite, stop on our two week Thailand vacation.
-Although even from Europe the flight was grueling, the 20+ hours of travel were well worth the vacation of a lifetime.
+Phuket was our first stop on our two week Thailand vacation (and my favorite stop!).
+Although the flight was grueling, even from Europe, the 20+ hours of travel were well worth the vacation of a lifetime.
 After months of research and hunting for the best deals in Patong Beach, here’s how we decided to spend our four days in Phuket, Thailand.

-The easiest and quickest place to pick up a SIM card is immediately upon arrival in the airport.
+The easiest and quickest place to pick up a SIM card is immediately upon arrival at the airport.
 Look for the blue kiosk near the baggage check called dtac.
-For only $17 you can get 15 days of unlimited 4G data.
+For the equivalent of $17 you can get 15 days of unlimited 4G data.
 Especially if it’s your first time in Asia, I would definitely recommend getting a SIM card.
-Everything is easier with data.
+Everything is easier with data!

 Local Currency-Thai Bhat